TakutoYoshikai/skills/README.md

 ];
 ```

-**change homepage in package.json to your github pages URL if you use Github Pages**
+**change homepage in package.json to your Github Pages URL if you use Github Pages**
 ```
 "homepage": "https://takutoyoshikai.github.io/skills", //change here
 ```